herminiogg/dmaog-paper-evaluation/README.md

 # DMAOG Paper examples and performance measurement scripts
 In this repository you can find usage examples for the tools compared in the paper: DMAOG, LDflex, RDF4J-Beans, ShEx-Lite and Walder alongside a performance evaluation suite designed to compare four of these tools (DMAOG, LDflex, RDF4J-Beans, and Walder).
 The process of configuration and running of these examples is described in the following sections.

+> If you want to see the statistical analysis of the data obtained using these examples you can visit the page [Statistical Analysis](StatisticalAnalysis).

 ## Used data
 The data used in the examples is available in the root of this repository:
 * films.ttl: File with four films used in the usage examples